MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-ref/xpp-data/xpp-insert.md

 ## <a id="insert-recordset-statement"></a>insert\_recordset statement

 The **insert\_recordset** statement copies data directly from one or more source tables into one destination table in one server trip.
-It's faster to use **insert\_recordset** than an array insert.
+It's faster to use **insert\_recordset** than an array insert (**RecordInsertList.insertDatabase** or **RecordSortedList.insertDatabase**).
 However, array inserts are more flexible if you want to handle the data before you insert it.
-Although, **insert\_recordset** is a record set–based operator that performs operations on multiple records at a time, it can fall back to record-by-record operations in many situations.
+Although **insert\_recordset** is a record set–based operator that performs operations on multiple records at a time, it can fall back to record-by-record operations in many situations.
+For more information, see [Conversion of operations from set-based to record-by-record](xpp-data-perf.md).

 In the following syntax for the **insert\_recordset** statement, **\[\]** indicates optional elements of the statement.